-To understand why electronic evolution has led to a much more complicated way of making regulated power supply units (PSU from here on), we need to go back a bit and look at linear power supplies.
+To understand why electronic evolution has led to a much more complicated way of making regulated power supply units, we need to go back a bit and look at linear power supplies.

 In the block diagram above, the mains are fed directly into the first block without using a transformer.
 Of course, diodes and capacitors used here must be up to the job.
-Note that DC could also be fed here, for example, in a 12 to 5V DC to DC converter.
-The incoming AC mains is now a rectified DC at high voltage.
+Note that DC could also be fed here, for example, in a 12V to 5V DC to DC converter.
+The incoming AC mains current is now a high voltage rectified DC current.

 The next stage once again rectifies this and filters out ripple and noise.
 The last block, the control circuit, is where the magic happens.
 This is a feedback circuit controlling the chopper MOSFET.

 The control circuit has a voltage divider/multiplier that senses the output voltage.
 Because we will feed this back to the chopper circuit running at hundreds of volts, it needs to be isolated, usually with an optocoupler.
 There is a reference signal generated by a fixed reference diode or trimpot.
 The error amp compares these two voltages and adjusts the PWM (pulse width modulation) oscillator, which controls the MOSFET.

 Putting it all together